AirbusDefenceAndSpace/pesto/pesto-cli/docs/tutorial_pytorch.md

 └── setup.py
 ```

 You can recognize a python package with a package named `algorithm`, a module `algorithm.process`.
-The main processing will be defined here (in Python and using your custom librairies if you want to do so)
+The main processing is defined here (in Python and using your custom libraries if you want to do so)

 The folder `pesto` includes the necessary resources to build the docker image containing the service: